IBM/power-up/docs/Appendix-A.rst

       Note that these playbooks can be run individually.  ie;
       gen enable-mgmt-switch.
 This can be useful when debugging or if you do not have time to complete the entire deploy process for instance.
+    - deploy-passive [<-p>]
+      This command performs the same functions as the deploy command, but does not access the management switches.
+    - deploy-passive-retry [<-p>]
+      If deploy-passive fails due to incomplete MAC address table(s) this will reset all servers (power off / set bootdev pxe / power on) to allow the user another chance to collect MAC address tables.
     - enable-mgmt-switch
       Runs the enable-mgmt-switch ansible playbook.
 Prepares the management switch for use by Genesis.